Raptor007/X-Wing-Revival/README.txt

   Dynamic Lights: Number of point light sources (lasers, torpedos, explosions, etc) to
     use for lighting each object.
 Higher values use a bit more CPU and GPU power.

+  Blastpoints: Number of damage blastpoints to draw per object.
+Higher values can be
+    very GPU-heavy, especially at higher quality.
+Requires shaders.

+  Blastpoint Quality: Controls shader complexity used to draw blastpoints.
+Low does
+    most work per vertex.
+Medium and High operate per pixel, which can be quite GPU-heavy when combined with high blastpoint count, anti-aliasing, and/or VR.

   Effects: Adjust the number of sprites per explosion.
 Lowest removes shot impact
     effects entirely.
 Most should leave this High, but lower settings may reduce